chenjr0719/Django-Examples/README.md

 ## TO-DO

-This example is quiet simple.
+This example is quite simple.

 Maybe I will add some different features when I have any idea.